sairatabassum/sairatabassum/README.md

 ### Hey <img src="https://github.com/sairatabassum/sairatabassum/blob/main/svg/Hi.gif" width="25px">
 I'm Saira from Bangladesh and Studying Bsc(Computer Science and Engineering) at Daffodil International University.
 I'm passionate about programming and good at C, C++ and Python.
-Nowdays I'm working on algorithm to make my problem slolving.
+Nowdays I'm working on algorithm to make my problem slolving skill more efficient and learning JavaScript & React js.

 <p>